sheikhartin/notebooks-everywhere/README.md

 - [Gradio demo](Gradio_Demo.ipynb): Gradio is one of the fastest ways to make a quick demo for your f\*cking functions with a friendly web interface so that anyone can use it!

+- [Conditional formatting in Pandas](Conditional_Formatting_in_Pandas.ipynb): Style your tables and make them more attractive with these simple steps!

 #### Data Science

 - [Exploratory data analysis on Titanic dataset](Titanic_EDA.ipynb): Nothing, just a simple EDA along with building models using FLAML on one of the most well-known datasets!